 Head Coach Dave Serrano dipped into his extensive base of former players when originally hiring Asaro and is glad to retain the California native as a part of his staff.

 "I was happy that Tony decided to change hats and go into our Director of Baseball Operations position," said Serrano.
 "He brings great qualities with his personality, organization and communications skills to serve in that role in a first class way.
 I've known Tony since he was a player for me at UC Irvine and I'm excited that he is also still part of our family."

-A former pupil of Serrano, as well as Greg Bergeron and Gregg Wallis, at UC-Irvine, Asaro has spent the past three seasons as an assistant coach at El Camino College where he was the team's hitting instructor, recruiting coordinator and third-base coach.
+A former pupil of Serrano, as well as Greg Bergeron, at UC-Irvine, Asaro spent three seasons as an assistant coach at El Camino College (2010-12) where he was the team's hitting instructor, recruiting coordinator and third-base coach.

-"I was one of the fortunate few to have the opportunity to get a chance to play for Coach Serrano, Coach Bergeron and Coach Wallis," Asaro said.
-"To play for those three coaches and now have the opportunity to come out here and coach with them and Coach Mo was not something I was going to pass up and I am extremely excited about it.
+"I was one of the fortunate few to have the opportunity to get a chance to play for Coach Serrano and Coach Bergeron," Asaro said.
+"To play for those coaches and now have the opportunity to come out here and coach with them was not something I was going to pass up and I am extremely excited about it.

 "The feeling of trust and the family environment is very unique to our program.
 It's something we strive for and build our program around.
 It's not every day an opportunity like this comes around, so when the phone call came there was no hesitation and I'm glad to be a part of the Big Orange family."

 After playing for the 2006 West Coast Conference champion Pepperdine, Asaro transferred to UC Irvine which he helped reach the College World Series for the first time in school history in 2007.